guptalab/DNAcloud3.0/README.md

-# DNAcloud30
+# DNACloud 3.0
-This is a release of DNAcloud 3.0 version from Guptalab
+This is a release of DNACloud 3.0 version from Guptalab